Connecting a bot via API

 {

-"date": "2024-08-03T20:00:00.123+02:00", // date and time of data receipt
+"date": "2024-08-03T20:00:00.123+02:00", // date and time the data was received

 "update": {